lxtGH/lxtGH.github.io/_pages/includes/intro.md

 Moreover, the code and models for my works (maybe 98%), including the ones I have deeply contributed to, are open-sourced on [GitHub](https://github.com/lxtGH).

-I serve as a regular reviewer for CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV, IEEE-TSCVT, IEEE-TMM.
+I serve as a regular reviewer for CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV, IEEE-TSCVT, IEEE-TMM, IEEE-TGRS, Remote Sensing.

+I also serve as an area chair for ICLR-2025, ICML-2025.